When I decided to build my bike, I committed to do everything I could by myself.

 I opted for a mold construction which use the 3D print as a pattern.

 To help the placement of the pattern into a wood box, I printed some blocks with the negative shape of the frame.
-This makes a solid basement ready to receive pressure from the epoxy putty compaction
+This makes a solid basement ready to receive pressure from the epoxy putty

 For this, I first coated the PLA print with the same S120 epoxy spray.
 No way it could have release without this magical coat.